Nandipur Power Project: Ashraf, Babar, others to be indicted on 24th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-During the hearing, the court decided to indict seven accused, including former PM Raja Pervaiz Ashraf, PTI leader Babar Awan, former secretaries of the Ministry of Law Muhammad Masood Chishti and Justice (retd) Riaz Kiyani, former research consultant of the Law Ministry Shumaila Mahmood, former senior Joint Secretary Ministry of Law Dr Riaz Mahmood and former Secretary Ministry of Water and Power Shahid Rafi.
+During the hearing, the court decided to indict seven accused, including former PM Raja Pervaiz Ashraf, PTI leader Babar Awan, former secretaries of the Ministry of Law Muhammad Masood Chishti and Justice (R) Riaz Kiyani, former research consultant of the Law Ministry Shamila Mahmood, former senior Joint Secretary Ministry of Law Dr Riaz Mahmood and former Secretary Ministry of Water and Power Shahid Rafi.

+It is to mention here that Babar Awan was a member of the Pakistan People’s Party (PPP) at the time of Nandipur Power Project’s construction.

 In his resignation to Prime Minister Imran Khan, Babar Awan said he had resigned from his post to prove that the allegations against him were baseless.
 Babar Awan stated that the rule of law should begin from him, adding that he is not one of those who stick to their positions.

-In December 2007, the Nandipur Power Project was approved by the Economic Coordination Committee (ECC) at a cost of 329 million dollars.
-After that, in 2008 the Ministry of Water and Power approached the Ministry of Law to issue legal opinion but the accused in connivance with each other and with malafide intentions repeatedly refused to issue on flimsy grounds.
+In December 2007 Nandipur Power Project was approved by the Economic Coordination Committee (ECC) at a cost of 329 million dollars.
+After that in 2008 the Ministry of Water and Power approached the Ministry of Law to issue a legal opinion but the accused in connivance with each other and with malafide intentions the latter repeatedly refused to issue on flimsy grounds.

-During the hearing, the court decided to indict seven accused, including former PM Raja Pervaiz Ashraf, PTI leader Babar Awan, former secretaries of the Ministry of Law Muhammad Masood Chishti and Justice (retd) Riaz Kiyani, former research consultant of the Law Ministry Shumaila Mahmood, former senior Joint Secretary Ministry of Law Dr Riaz Mahmood and former Secretary Ministry of Water and Power Shahid Rafi.
+During the hearing, the court decided to indict seven accused, including former PM Raja Pervaiz Ashraf, PTI leader Babar Awan, former secretaries of the Ministry of Law Muhammad Masood Chishti and Justice (R) Riaz Kiyani, former research consultant of the Law Ministry Shamila Mahmood, former senior Joint Secretary Ministry of Law Dr Riaz Mahmood and former Secretary Ministry of Water and Power Shahid Rafi.

+It is to mention here that Babar Awan was a member of the Pakistan People’s Party (PPP) at the time of Nandipur Power Project’s construction.

 In his resignation to Prime Minister Imran Khan, Babar Awan said he had resigned from his post to prove that the allegations against him were baseless.
 Babar Awan stated that the rule of law should begin from him, adding that he is not one of those who stick to their positions.

-In December 2007, the Nandipur Power Project was approved by the Economic Coordination Committee (ECC) at a cost of 329 million dollars.
-After that, in 2008 the Ministry of Water and Power approached the Ministry of Law to issue legal opinion but the accused in connivance with each other and with malafide intentions repeatedly refused to issue on flimsy grounds.
+In December 2007 Nandipur Power Project was approved by the Economic Coordination Committee (ECC) at a cost of 329 million dollars.
+After that in 2008 the Ministry of Water and Power approached the Ministry of Law to issue a legal opinion but the accused in connivance with each other and with malafide intentions the latter repeatedly refused to issue on flimsy grounds.

 Comments